canro91/canro91.github.io/_posts/2020-10-19-LetsReactDay27.md

 ### Step 3: Connect your component and receive props

 To connect your component to Redux, you need to pull from the state what your component needs.
-To achieve this you need a `mapStateToProps` method.
+To achieve this you need a `mapStateToProps` function.

 Once you connect your component to Redux, you can use `dispatch` to update state.
 Receive `dispatch` from `props` and use `dispatch({ type: INCREMENT });`

 But, you can choose to abstract the creation of actions, too.
-For example, you can use `dispatch(increment());`
+For example, you can use `dispatch(increment());` instead

 Even, you can choose to pass custom functions instead of using `dispatch` inside your components.
-You need a `mapDispatchToProps` method when connecting your component to the store.
+You need a `mapDispatchToProps` function when connecting your component to the store.

 ```javascript
 import React from 'react';